19 Types of Moths in Texas

 The Black-edged Dichomeris Moth is a common moth found in Texas.

 Its wings have a distinctive black-and-white striped pattern with black edges.
-They have a wingspan of about 1 cm and are often mistaken for small butterflies.
+With a wingspan of about 1 cm, it is often mistaken for a small butterfly

 The larvae of the Black-edged Dichomeris Moth (Dichomeris heirguronis) feed on various plants, including fruit trees, shrubs, and herbs.

-Despite being considered a pest by some gardeners, they play an important role in the ecosystem as pollinators.
+Despite being considered pests by some gardeners, they play an important role in the ecosystem as pollinators.

 These moths are typically active at night and can be attracted to lights, making them easier to spot.